 Also, try not to miss the opportunity to review and improve your letter before submitting it.
 Feel free to refer to petition letter templates and examples for reference.

 6. Collect Signatures

 No matter how many people support your petition, you can only forward your concerns and potentially get approval from the authorized sector if the request reaches a certain number of signatures.
-It’s a requirement that organizations have to prove that the reasons behind the appeal remain credible enough to look into.
+It’s a requirement that organizations have to prove that the reasons behind the appeal remain credible enough to consider.
 Thus, be sure to solicit actual signatures from community members who care about your cause.
 Spread the word, and you should have more than enough signatures to get the public’s attention.